jarkin0513/jarkin0513/README.md

 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me: jarkin1@hotmail.com

-I am a Junior at the University of Iowa getting my Bachelor of Science and Engineering, Computer Science and Engineering.
+I am a Senior at the University of Iowa getting my Bachelor of Science and Engineering, Computer Science and Engineering.

 <!---
 jarkin0513/jarkin0513 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.